mathewlewallen/awesome-free-tools/README.md

 ## Note Taking

+- [Inkless](https://github.com/Axorax/inkless) - Minimal, shortcut based app to take notes and use for light coding. 🪟 🟢 ⭐
 - [Obsidian](https://obsidian.md/) - Knowledge base app with powerful linking and markdown support. 🪟 🍎 🐧 ⭐
 - [Craft Docs](https://craft.do/) - Beautiful and powerful tool for creating and organizing documents and notes. 🪟 🍎
 - [Joplin](https://joplinapp.org/) - Capture your thoughts and securely access them from any device. 🪟 🍎 🐧 🟢